relh/gta_perception/README.md

 CarNet is a slightly modified version of the squeeze and excitation ResNet.
 It contains 4 residual blocks instead of the neighboring 3 and 5.
 CarNet is trained to predict which of the 23 object classes an image contains.

+------Getting additional data running------------
+Note: extra data is not stored in folders like our data.
+It has one folder for all images and one folder for all annotations.
+Also, annotations are stored in VOC files, and do not have the same 23 class labels as our .bin files.
+For these reason we load it separately in carnet.py.

+1) in /home/ubuntu/more_train/ download either 10k imgs or all 200k imgs (and annotations) from https://fcav.engin.umich.edu/sim-dataset
+2) extract them:
+$ tar zxvf repro_10k_images.tgz
+$ tar zxvf repro_10k_annotations.tgz
+3) move annotations and images folders back to /home/ubuntu/more_train/
+4) run as usual!
+May want to experiment with 3 classes vs. all, but seems to help!
+Appears to be marginally slower (maybe 20% slower per iteration)